Shrikex0r/waitr-coding-challenge/README.md

 have implemented had I been able to figure out the correct set of tools and idioms for this new stack.
 More details are available in the README file inside the `tests` directory.

+I've made liberal use of TODO comments where something is either missing or needs more work, or deviates from the provided spec.

 # File and directory structure
 - Project root
   - Procfile: this is the main Heroku entrypoint and specifies how to run the application on Heroku.